|

 As a museum of ancient Chinese art, Shanghai Museum possesses a

 collection of 120,000 precious works of art.
-Its rich and high-quality
+Its rich and

-collection of ancient Chinese bronze, ceramics, painting and
+high-quality collection of ancient Chinese bronze, ceramics,

-at 325 W. Nanjing Road in 1952 and then moved into the former Zhonghui
+the horseracing club at 325 W. Nanjing Road in 1952 and then moved

-Building at 16 S. Henan Road in 1959, the museum developed very
+into the former Zhonghui Building at 16 S. Henan Road in 1959, the

-education and cultural exchanges with other institutes.
-In 1992, the
+with other institutes.
+In 1992, the Shanghai municipal government

-Shanghai municipal government allocated to the Museum a piece of land
+allocated to the Museum a piece of land at the very center of the

-at the very center of the city, the People's Square, as its new site.
+city, the People's Square, as its new site.
+The whole construction

-inauguration on October 12th, 1996.
-The 29.5 meters high new building
+12th, 1996.
+The 29.5 meters high new building has a construction

-has a construction space of 39,200 square meters.
-Its unique
+space of 39,200 square meters.
+Its unique architectural form of a

-architectural form of a round top with a square base, symbolizing the
+round top with a square base, symbolizing the ancient Chinese

-sky, is a distinguished architectural combination of traditional
+distinguished architectural combination of traditional feature and

-galleries and three special temporary exhibition halls.
+three special temporary exhibition halls.

 Use your browsers "Go Back" button to return to the